• Skip to primary navigation

 7. St. Nectaire

-Saint Nectaire is from the Auvergne region in Central France, made exclusively from the milk of Salers cows.
+Saint Nectaire is from the Auvergne region in Central France and is made exclusively from the milk of Salers cows.
 It has a velvety grey rind with a strong smell and nutty, earthy mushroom flavors.

 Wine pairing for St. Nectaire cheese